William I. Robinson: Theoretical debates

-Controversy
+Comparing Israelis to Nazis controversy

 In 2009 Robinson forwarded an e-mail to his "Sociology of Globalization" course, to spur class discussion, that had photos of the 2008-9 Israeli assault on Gaza paralleling photos of the German occupation of the Warsaw Ghetto during the Second World War.
+A Jewish student in the class brought a complaint against Robinson, stating that she felt intimidated by his e-mail.

-The e-mail was widely circulated and became the subject of media controversy, after it was revealed that the Anti-Defamation League (ADL), a group generally considered to be pro-Israel, advised university administrators to punish him.
-A Jewish student in the class brought a complaint against Robinson, that she was intimidated by the e-mail.
+The e-mail was widely circulated and became the subject of media controversy, after it was revealed that the Anti-Defamation League (ADL), a group generally considered to be pro-Israel, had advised university administrators to punish him.
 The ADL criticized Robinson, considering the matter a case of academic misconduct, while California Scholars for Academic Freedom considered it a case of academic freedom and the charges without merit.
 Scholars for Peace in the Middle East, a pro-Israel group of academics, said that the incident had raised "serious questions about his judgment and the value of his teaching," and that "Concern for academic freedom does not justify or erase what is clearly and profoundly flawed pedagogy."
-Robinson stated that his critics had confused his criticism of Israeli policies with anti-Semitism.
+Robinson stated that his critics had confused his criticism of Israeli policies with antisemitism.
 "That's like saying if I condemn the U.S. government for the invasion of Iraq, I'm anti-American.
 It's the most absurd, baseless argument."

 University officials initiated an investigation of Robinson to probe the allegations that the email Robinson had forwarded to his class was inappropriate and in violation of the faculty code of ethics.
 The charges were dismissed in May 2009.